 What Are the Different Types of Educational Placements?

 Educational placement options include the general education setting, special education placement, self-contained educational placement, and out-of-district placement.
 It is helpful to understand the types of placements that exist and how they work so that you can better participate in your team’s discussion.
-People have many strong opinions about proper placement for students with special needs.
-Some parents and professionals believe that every student with a disability belongs in the regular education mainstream while others believe that students with disabilities are best served in settings that are specifically tailored to their special needs.
 The intent of IDEA and its accompanying LRE requirements is that a student should participate in the general education environment as much as is possible without interfering with that student’s ability to access a free appropriate public education (FAPE).
-Each of the following four types of special education placements has its supporters and critics, but all that matters is the best match for your child, and that may change over time.
+Each of the following four types of special education placements has its supporters and critics.
+However, the most important thing is determining what is best for your child, keeping in mind that it may change over time.

 While it is important to be familiar with the following terms, it is essential to remember that discussion regarding educational placement is the final step in the IEP development process, and educational placement is a team decision.

 In the general education setting (also known as “inclusion class” or “mainstream placement”), a student is in a regular class with their grade-level peers.
 In this scenario, the general and special education teacher should work together to develop accommodations and modifications to provide the student with access to the general education curriculum.
 While in the general education setting, the student may receive instruction from the general or special education teacher or may receive assistance from a paraprofessional if designated in the IEP.

 When a general education placement is the best match for a student’s needs, the student participates in a more complex, natural setting that affords almost continuous opportunities for generalization—that is, applying new skills to different people, environments, and settings—which is critical for students with autism.
 When appropriate, related services such as OT, PT, and SLP may be provided.
 These services will be determined by the IEP team and documented in the IEP.